rmarx/holblocking-blogpost/README.md

 A good real-life metaphore would be a grocery store with just a single check-out counter.
 One customer who's buying a lot of items can end up delaying everyone behind them, as customers are served in a First In, First Out manner.
 Another example could be a highway with just a single lane.
 One car crash on this road can end up jamming the entire passage for a long time.
 As such, even a single issue at he "head of the line" can "block" the entire line.

 As it turns out, that concept has been one of the hardest Web performance problems to solve.
-To understand this, lets start at its incarnation in our trusted workhorse: HTTP version 1.1
+To understand this, let's start at its incarnation in our trusted workhorse: HTTP version 1.1

 ## HOL blocking in HTTP/1.1